 How to reduce hot flashes and cool down

-Because perimenopause and menopause are a natural part of aging, it may not be possible to entirely avoid or eliminate hot flashes.
-But there are a few things you can do to minimize how often you have them and how long they last.
+Because perimenopause and menopause are a natural part of aging, so is the hormone imbalance that causes hot flashes.
+It may not be possible to entirely avoid or eliminate them.
+But there are a few things you can do to minimize how often you have hot flashes and how long they last.

 Keep cold water ready